 Meeting all these people from different parts of the world learning the language for various reasons was so pleasantly different from the housewives back home learning Italian for ordering a pizza and vino, per favore, on their next vacation in Rimini.

 And with my everyday visits to surreally precious places, my life was just perfect.
 Life long learning forever!

 I went to the Villa Farnesina with Raphael’s fresco “Amor and Psyche”, the Palazzo Spada with Francesco Borromini’s truly amazing trompe-l’oeil, the Galleria Borghese hosting all the artistic treasures, Musei Capitolini with the abundant collection of historical statues, and of course the Musei Vaticani with all the wonderful works the catholic church has acquired with your money, Mr. and Mrs. Catholic, so thank you very much for supporting the arts; maybe not always all voluntarily.

-By the way, here is a quick tip how to avoid standing in the midst of tourist masses while admiring the indeed admirable sistine chapel: be at the museum’s gate short before they open (9 a.m.), and once you enter the building, just pace to the chapel.
-Don’t get distracted by all the pretty stuff on the way, you can look at it later while the chapel fills up with the others who haven’t read this fantastic advices on my blog.
+By the way, here is a quick tip on how to avoid standing in the midst of tourist masses while admiring the indeed admirable Sistine chapel: be at the museum’s gate short before they open (9 a.m.), and once you enter the building, just pace to the chapel.
+Don’t let all the pretty stuff on the way distract you , you can look at it later.
 Pace, and you’ll share the place for a short time with maybe a handful of people.